ohadosnat/langDesh/DEV.md

 ## **User Authentication**

-- How the hell I do user authentication? 🥴 \
+- How the hell do I do user authentication? 🥴 \
   **Answer:** You use Firebase Authentication! 😲
 - This was my first time using any authentication service.
 - After setting up Firebase Auth, I needed to create a new user document in Firestore, which was easy, create a document with the user's UID after signup.